gitlabhq/gitlabhq/doc/ci/yaml/README.md

 > Introduced in [GitLab Edition Premium][ee] 10.5.
 > Available for Starter, Premium and Ultimate [versions][gitlab-versions] since 10.6.
+> Behaviour expanded in GitLab 10.8 to allow more flexible overriding

 Using the `include` keyword, you can allow the inclusion of external YAML files.